gretarmark/gretarmark.github.io/_posts/2024-03-16-Github-STM32cubeIDE.md

 # Installation

 First of all, you will need to download EGit from the Eclipse Marketplace.
+This is how I do this but you can also use Git for this.
 1. Open STM32 Cube IDE
 2. Go to help
 3. Choose Eclipse Marketplace